drts01/presentation--ci-cd-101/slides/051-project.md

 * Documentation

 Note:

-* If we didn't have a project, there would be no point.
+* First, project code
-* Applies to anything that can be represented as code.
+* anything that can be represented as code